Enterprise Centers for Excellence

 No great summer program is complete without a few fun activities along the way.
 ASTRO participants enjoy a field trip to GA Tech, movie day, one-on-one talks with staff about college and career advice, and even a little Staff vs. ASTRO Foosball.
 SEI hopes to further develop the interest these students have shown in the Aerospace Engineering field through this challenging yet fun-filled experience.

 Aerospace additive manufacturing (AM), also known as 3D printing, is one of the most active areas of 3D printing right now, with a number of companies producing unique components for use here on Earth and in space.
 For Enterprise In Space (EIS), work dedicated to AM in space is of particular importance, as it will help humanity further explore and, eventually, inhabit the cosmos.
 Currently, on the International Space Station (ISS), there are two 3D printers installed by EIS partner Made In Space.
 The Additive Manufacturing Facility (AMF) is dedicated to commercial projects and will be used for EIS' Print the Future Competition.

-- Teacher: Michael Molitch
+- Manager: Michael Molitch